A Guide to Minnesota's Charities Laws

 Organizations whose primary purpose is to support or oppose a candidate for public office are not considered charitable organizations.
 Minn.
 Stat. § 309.50, subd.
 4.

 The Charitable Solicitation Act generally applies to all charitable organizations.
 Nonetheless, the law exempts certain charitable organizations from filing registration and financial information.
 Pursuant to Minn.
 Stat. § 309.515, the following charitable organizations are exempt from registration:

-1. Organizations that do not employ paid persons or professional fund-raisers and that do not receive and do not plan to receive more than $25,000 in total contributions (see following section on “Determining Total Contributions”) from the public in and outside Minnesota during an accounting year.
+- Organizations that do not pay persons to perform the organization’s functions or activities, do not utilize a professional fund-raiser, and that do not receive and do not plan to receive more than $25,000 in total contributions (see following section on “Determining Total Contributions”) from the public in and outside Minnesota during an accounting year.
 Minn.
 Stat. § 309.515, subd.
 1(a).
-Note: If an organization has paid staff or employs a professional fund-raiser, it is required to register even if it falls well below the $25,000 in contributions.
+If an organization has paid staff performing its functions or activities or employs a professional fund-raiser, it is required to register even if it falls below the $25,000 in contributions threshold.

 Some exempt organizations and charities that do not receive contributions, but are recognized as tax-exempt under section 501(c)(3) of the Internal Revenue Code, may need to register under Minn.
 Stat. ch.
 501B if they have more than $25,000 in total assets.
 Please see Section III of this publication, which discusses charitable trusts.

 The amount of contributions an organization receives is important for registration purposes.
 As noted previously under “Exemptions From Registration,” organizations receiving under $25,000 in total contributions may not be required to register.